mixedinkey-opensource/MIKMIDI/README.md

 `MIKMIDIDeviceManager` also includes the ability to retrieve 'virtual' endpoints, to enable communicating with other MIDI apps, or with devices (e.g. Native Instruments controllers) which present as virtual endpoints rather than physical devices.

 `MIKMIDIDeviceManager`'s `availableDevices`, and `virtualSources` and `virtualDestinations` properties are Key Value Observing (KVO) compliant.
-This means that for example, `availableDevices` can be bound to e.g. an `NSPopupMenu` in an OS X app to provide an automatically updated list of connected MIDI devices.
-They can also be directly observed using key value observing to be notified when a devices are connected or disconnected, etc. Additionally, `MIKMIDIDeviceManager` posts these notifications: `MIKMIDIDeviceWasAddedNotification`, `MIKMIDIDeviceWasRemovedNotification`, `MIKMIDIVirtualEndpointWasAddedNotification`, `MIKMIDIVirtualEndpointWasRemovedNotification`.
+This means that for example, `availableDevices` can be bound to an `NSPopupMenu` in an OS X app to provide an automatically updated list of connected MIDI devices.
+They can also be directly observed using key value observing to be notified when devices are connected or disconnected, etc. Additionally, `MIKMIDIDeviceManager` posts these notifications: `MIKMIDIDeviceWasAddedNotification`, `MIKMIDIDeviceWasRemovedNotification`, `MIKMIDIVirtualEndpointWasAddedNotification`, `MIKMIDIVirtualEndpointWasRemovedNotification`.

 `MIKMIDIDeviceManager` is used to sign up to receive messages from MIDI endpoints as well as to send them.
 To receive messages from a `MIKMIDISourceEndpoint`, you must connect the endpoint and supply an event handler block to be called anytime messages are received.
 This is done using the `-connectInput:error:eventHandler:` method.
 When you no longer want to receive messages, you must call the `-disconnectInput:` method.
 To send MIDI messages to an `MIKMIDIDestinationEndpoint`, call `-[MIKMIDIDeviceManager sendCommands:toEndpoint:error:]` passing an `NSArray` of `MIKMIDICommand` instances.
 For example:

 If you've used CoreMIDI before, you may be familiar with `MIDIClientRef` and `MIDIPortRef`.
 These are used internally by MIKMIDI, but the "public" API for MIKMIDI does not expose them -- or their Objective-C counterparts -- directly.
 Rather, `MIKMIDIDeviceManager` itself allows sending and receiving messages to/from `MIKMIDIEndpoint`s.